 How to Make Birds YOUR Prey in a Survival Situation

-Eating Birds | Your Food Source in the Wild
+Eating Birds | Your Source in the Wild

 When you are lost in the wilderness, you will most definitely want to find food.
-Food is one of the four pillars of survival because of its effect on the body.
+Food is one of the four pillars of because of its effect on the body.
 You can actually survive for about three weeks without food.

 However, starvation causes the body to start eating itself for energy.
 When this happens you become weak, clumsy, confused, nauseous, depressed, and in severe pain.
 Getting simple tasks done like collecting water and firewood become almost impossible.

 Not only do you need food, but you need fats and proteins.
-These are the nutrients that will keep you going in a survival scenario.
+These are the nutrients that will keep you going in a scenario.

 Birds Are High in Protein